Throw Errors as Agent Trajectory Corrections

 The first message tells a human what broke.
 The second tells an agent exactly how to fix it, which script to run, and where to find the full workflow documentation.
 Critically, it also tells the agent what NOT to do: don’t manually populate the values.
 Without that negative instruction, an agent’s most likely recovery is to guess at the values and write them into .env itself, which is exactly the wrong move.

-We implemented this pattern in a production monorepo’s vitest-global-setup.ts.
+I implemented this pattern in a production monorepo’s vitest-global-setup.ts.
 This file runs before every integration test suite, making it the earliest possible interception point.
 If an agent has set up a worktree incorrectly, it finds out before any test code executes, not after 30 minutes of cascading failures.

 The worktree setup script (scripts/worktree/setup.sh) does five things: validates the worktree name, creates an isolated PostgreSQL schema, derives deterministic ports via hash-based allocation, generates a .env with all values, and creates helper scripts (run-migrations.sh, reset-worktree-schema.sh).
 Each of those can go wrong independently when an agent skips the script.
-So we added five corresponding validations, each with an agent-aware error message.
+So I added five corresponding validations, each with an agent-aware error message.

 1. Missing .env file